-The restoration works will reinstate a seven-hectare river island by restoring a palaeochannel to the west of the River Trent at Cherry Holme, located between Catton Estate and Barton Quarry.
+The restoration works undertaken in September 2020 have reinstated a seven-hectare river island by restoring a palaeochannel to the west of the River Trent at Cherry Holme, located between Catton Estate and Barton Quarry.

-The main aim of the project is to create and diversify habitat along the River Trent both in the channel and on the island itself.
+The main aim of the project was to create and diversify habitat along the River Trent both in the channel and on the island itself.

-The new channel will include features which would be present along a natural channel but are largely missing on the River Trent due to a history of dredging, straightening and over management.
+The restored palaeochannel includes features which would be present along a natural channel but are largely missing on the River Trent due to a long history of dredging, straightening and over management.
 These features include deeper pools and shallower, faster-flowing riffles which are essential habitats for fish, invertebrates, and plants.

 Riffles are particularly important for species of invertebrate such as caddisfly, stonefly and mayfly that can cling onto the channel bed cobbles to feed on algae and other plant material, whilst also using the cobbles to hide under.
-Elsewhere, pools will provide deeper, slower flowing areas of water, providing a refuge for fish including the critically endangered European eel, who are able to shelter from predators.
-The slower flow also means that organic matter can settle at the bottom of these pools creating a great food source.
+Elsewhere, pools provide deeper, slower flowing areas of water, providing a refuge for fish including the critically endangered European eel, that are able to shelter from predators here.
+The slower flow also means that organic matter can settle at the bottom of these pools creating a great food source for river wildlife.

-The channel features will be created using gravels and cobbles kindly donated by Hanson.
-The excavated soil from the newly formed channel will be used to create approximately 0.6 ha of reed bed habitat in an adjacent lake.
+The channel features have been created using gravels and cobbles kindly donated by Hanson.
+The excavated soil from the newly formed channel has been used to create approximately 0.6 ha of reed bed habitat in an adjacent lake.